yellabelly/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 "http://example.com/is_root":true}
 ```

-{{< alert title="Note" color="primary" >}}The **JWT Verify** filter automatically detects whether the input JWT is signed with hash-based message authentication code (HMAC) or asymmetric key and uses the corresponding settings as appropriate.
-For example, you can configure verification with HMAC or certificate, depending on the type of JWT received as input.{{< /alert >}}
+The **JWT Verify** filter automatically detects whether the input JWT is signed with hash-based message authentication code (HMAC) or asymmetric key, and it uses the corresponding settings as appropriate.
+For example, you can configure verification with HMAC or certificate, depending on the type of JWT received as input.

-Configure the following settings on the **JWT Verify** dialog:
+You can configure the following settings on the **JWT Verify** dialog:

-**Name**:
-Enter an appropriate name for the filter to display in a policy.
+**Name**: Enter an appropriate name for the filter to display in a policy.

-**Token location**:
-Enter the selector expression to retrieve the JWT to be verified.
+**Token location**: Enter the selector expression to retrieve the JWT to be verified.
 This must contain the value of token in the format of `HEADER.PAYLOAD.SIGNATURE`, but without the `Bearer` prefix.
-You can use a filter such as **Retrieve attribute from HTTP header** in your policy to get the token from any header.
+You can use a filter, such as [Retrieve attribute from HTTP header](/docs/apim_policydev/apigw_polref/attributes_retrieve/#retrieve-from-http-header-filter), in your policy to get the token from any header.
 For example: `${http.headers["Authorization"].substring(7)}`

 You can configure the following optional settings in the **Verify using RSA/EC public key** section:

-**X509 certificate**:
-Select the certificate that is used to verify the payload from the certificate store.
+**X509 certificate**: Select the certificate that is used to verify the payload from the certificate store.

 {{< alert title="Note" color="primary" >}}Asymmetric keys are associated with the x509 certificate, but for verification, you only need the public key, which is encoded in the certificate.
 Alternatively, you can use a JSON Web Key (JWK) with a **Connect to URL** filter to download the key from a known source.{{< /alert >}}

-**Selector expression**:
-Alternatively, enter a selector expression to retrieve the alias of the certificate from the certificate store.
+**Selector expression**: Alternatively, enter a selector expression to retrieve the alias of the certificate from the certificate store.

 You can configure the following optional settings in the **Verify using symmetric key** section:

-**None**:
-Select if you do not want to verify tokens signed with HMAC.
+**None**: Select if you do not want to verify tokens signed with HMAC.

-**Shared key**:
-Enter the shared key that was used to sign the payload.
+**Shared key**: Enter the shared key that was used to sign the payload.
 The key should be provided as a base64-encoded byte array.

-**Selector expression**:
-Alternatively, enter a selector expression to obtain the shared key.
+**Selector expression**: Alternatively, enter a selector expression to obtain the shared key.
 The value returned by the selector should contain:

 * Byte array (possibly produced by a different filter)
 * Base64-encoded byte array

 You can configure the following optional setting in the **JWK from external source** section:

-**JSON web key**:
-You can verify signed tokens using a selector expression containing the value of a `JSON Web Key (JWK)`.
+**JSON web key**: You can verify signed tokens using a selector expression containing the value of a `JSON Web Key (JWK)`.
 The return type of the selector expression must be of type String.

+**Accepted Algorithms**: This list is populated with all the algorithms available for JWT signing, and it requires at least one algorithm to be selected.
+The selected algorithms will be validated against the "alg" header of the JWT token being processed.
+If none are selected, the following message is displayed, **You must enter a value for 'Accepted Algorithms'.**

+The runtime validation works as follows:

+* Successful, if the "alg" value of the incoming JWT token matches an algorithm on the accepted list.
+* Fail with `reason: The JWS token is not correct`, if the "alg" value of the incoming JWT is null.
+* Fail with `reason: The JWS token is not correct`, if there is no "alg" value in the incoming JWT.
+* Fail with `reason: Alg received not supported in the 'Accepted Algorithms' list defined in the JWT verification filter`, if the "alg" value of the incoming JWT is not selected from the list of accepted algorithms.

 **Critical Headers**: You can add a list of acceptable “crit” headers (list of JWT claims), which will be validated against the list of claims present in the “crit” header of the JWT token being processed.

-The validation works as follows:
+The runtime validation works as follows:

 * Successful, if all claims present in the “crit” header list of the JWT token match the lists you have configured.
 * Fail with `reason: unknown header`, if any of the claims present is the JWT token do not match the lists you have configured.